 It’s important to check with a doctor or pharmacist before taking any supplement products, especially if you’re currently taking any prescription or nonprescription medications.

 Peppermint oil may have an effect on the rate the body breaks down cyclosporine, a drug typically given during the organ transplant process to prevent the body from rejecting the new organ.
 Peppermint oil may cause cyclosporine to stay in the bloodstream longer than it should.

 Medications that are affected by liver enzymes may also be impacted by peppermint oil.
 These medications include:

 You should also be cautious and talk with a doctor before consuming peppermint oil, especially if you’re taking

 People who should avoid using peppermint oil include:

 - People taking certain medications.
-Peppermint oil aromatherapy can inhibit an enzyme called CYP3A4, which is responsible for breaking down many different types of medication.
-If you’re taking any prescription medications, talk to your doctor before using peppermint oil.
+Peppermint oil aromatherapy can inhibit an enzyme called CYP3A4, which is responsible for breaking down many types of medication.
+If you’re taking any prescription medications, talk with a doctor before using peppermint oil.

-Peppermint aromatherapy can also be toxic pets such as dogs and cats.
+Peppermint aromatherapy can also be toxic to pets like dogs and cats.

 Peppermint oil comes from the peppermint plant.
-It’s been used for many things, such as relieving GI discomfort, easing nausea, and alleviating pain.
+It has been used for many things, such as relieving:

 Peppermint oil is generally safe, but it can be toxic when taken in very large doses.
 Additionally, you should always dilute peppermint essential oil before use.